williammcclean/Archive-ClassDojo-Journal---Photo-and-Video-Downloader/README.md

 Download all ClassDojo photos and videos in your timeline by kecebongsoft.

+"Tested on a Mac with Safari!
+It should be similar for other devices and browsers"

 What it does:

 	1. Fetches a list of items from your ClassDojo timeline.